 Let me finish speaking, please.

 This is surely a sentence we have all heard - and probably said – at more than one meeting during our working lives.
-Not interrupting other people is generally a good principle, but as Ib Ravn notes, there is one person exempt from this ground rule – the person leading the meeting.
+Not interrupting other people is generally a good principle, but as Ib Ravn notes, there is one person exempt from this ground rule – the meeting facilitator.

 The author points out that the leader must in fact take charge and actively pursue the role of being in position to interrupt someone and direct the discussion limiting those talking at length or digressing.